United Nations Stabilisation Mission in Haiti: Background

 On 17 January 2006, it was announced that Brazilian General José Elito Carvalho Siqueira would be the permanent replacement for Bacellar as the head of the United Nations' Haiti force.

 On 14 February 2006, in its Resolution 1658, the United Nations Security Council extended MINUSTAH's mandate until 15 August 2006.

 MINUSTAH is also a precedent as the first mission in the region to be led by the Brazilian and Chilean military, and almost entirely composed of, Latin American forces, particularly from Brazil, Argentina, Chile, Bolivia, Ecuador and Uruguay.

 From 1 September 2007 until his death following the earthquake on 12 January 2010, the mission was led by Tunisian Hédi Annabi.

 India provided three units of around 500 police personnel for MINUSTAH.
 The Indian contingent joined the mission in October 2008, and were stationed in Port-au-Prince and Hinche.
 They were tasked with maintaining law and order, setting up and operating checkpoints, and anti-crime operations.
-Two Indian police units will remain in Haiti after MINUSTAH ends on 15 October 2017, to serve in the successor mission, the United Nations Mission for Justice Support in Haiti (MINUJUSTH).
+Two Indian police units remained in Haiti after MINUSTAH ended on 15 October 2017, to serve in the successor mission, the United Nations Mission for Justice Support in Haiti (MINUJUSTH).

 United Nations reports and resolutions

 On 23 February 2004, the United Nations Security Council was convened at the request of CARICOM for the first time in four years to address the deteriorating situation in Haiti.

 On 29 February 2004, the Security Council passed a resolution "taking note of the resignation of Jean-Bertrand Aristide as President of Haiti and the swearing-in of President Boniface Alexandre as the acting President of Haiti in accordance with the Constitution of Haiti" and authorized the immediate deployment of a Multinational Interim Force.

-On 30 April 2004, MINUSTAH was established and given its mandate with a military component of up to 6,700 troops.
+On 30 April 2004, MINUSTAH was established as a Chapter VII peace enforcement mission and given its mandate with a military component of up to 6,700 troops.

 In July, the General Assembly authorized the financing of the mission with US$200 million which followed a donors' conference in Washington DC.

 The first progress report from MINUSTAH was released at the end of August.

 In September the interim president of Haiti, Boniface Alexandre, spoke to the United Nations General Assembly in support of MINUSTAH.

 In November there was a second report, and the Security Council mandate for MINUSTAH.

 The mandate has most recently been extended by the Security Council until October 2010 "with the intention of further renewal".